servicetitan/Stl.Fusion.Samples/README.md

 ### 1. HelloWorld Sample

-Fusion-style [HelloWorld](src/HelloWorld) shows how to create simple dependency chains and and react to invalidation events.
+Fusion-style [HelloWorld](src/HelloWorld) shows how to create simple dependency chains and react to invalidation events.
 [Its Program.cs](src/HelloWorld/Program.cs) is just about 40 lines long.

 ![](docs/img/Samples-HelloWorld.gif)